I am a Non-degree Student

 - ESL Students: We want to make sure that we have the opportunity to place you in the proper course sequencing.
 Please take a moment to give us some more information!

-Note: If you have taken courses at another school, please make sure to send a copy of your official transcript to the Admissions office at email@example.com in case the course(s) you would like to register for require pre-requisites.
+Note: If you have taken courses at another college, please make sure to send a copy of your official transcript to the Admissions office at email@example.com in case the course(s) you would like to register for require pre-requisites.

 Step 3: Sign Up for Next Step Advising and Register for Classes